davidsilvestrehenao-hub/network-monitor/docs/ARCHITECTURE.md

 - Prisma client **never** leaves repository layer
 - All methods return **domain types**, not Prisma types
 - Repositories handle all type mapping

 ---

+## **Interface Polymorphism**

+The project strictly adheres to interface-first design principles to ensure high cohesion, loose coupling, and robust polymorphism.
+All core components (Repositories, Services, and API Clients) are defined by interfaces that extend a set of foundational base interfaces.
+This approach guarantees consistency in core functionalities while allowing for domain-specific extensions.

+For detailed patterns and examples, refer to the [Interface Implementation Patterns](INTERFACE-IMPLEMENTATION-PATTERNS.md) documentation.

+### **Key Principles:**

+- **Base Contracts**: Core interfaces (`IRepository`, `IService`, `IAPIClient`) define fundamental operations (e.g., CRUD, connection management, event handling).
+- **Specialization**: Domain-specific interfaces extend these base contracts, adding methods relevant to their specific business logic or data access needs.
+- **Consistency**: All implementations must adhere to the contracts defined by their interfaces, ensuring predictable behavior across the codebase.
+- **Testability**: Mocking and testing become straightforward as dependencies are defined by interfaces, allowing for easy substitution of concrete implementations with test doubles.

+This hierarchical interface structure is critical for maintaining a scalable and maintainable codebase, enabling future refactoring and feature development with minimal impact on existing components.

+---